siddharthchughs/Companydemo/README.md

 - INTERVENTIONS - Contains the subdirectories and files for interventions and modules
 - SURVEYS - Contains the SurveyJS JSON files

-### Index.min.js
+### Index.min.js and index.css

-You will note that the `index.min.js` file referenced in the `survey_container.html` is not in the `/Assets` directory.
-This file is unique to each platform as it includes specific JavaScript to handle the communication between the web views and the native applications.
+You will note that the `index.min.js` and `index.css` files referenced in the `survey_container.html` are not in the `/Assets` directory.
+These files are unique to each platform as it includes specific JavaScript to handle the communication between the web views and the native applications, and specific styling needs if necessary.

-This file can be found in each of the platforms own asset directories.
+These files can be found in each of the platforms own asset directories.

 ## Something not look quite right?